MrLuapmail/Pokemon-Crystal-/newbox_format.md

 should not be relied on to be in any particular order.
 This is a major reason as to why you shouldn't try to reference pokedb Pokémon directly.

+Slots are stored starting from the top left corner, then continuing on the same row until switching to the next row.
+So the top left corner is the first slot, the one right of it is slot 2 while the slot right below the first slot is the 5th slot.

+0x14-0x16 contains bitflags for which of the 2 pokedb banks is used.
+The flags are structured as follows:

+    0x14        0x15        0x16
+    0bHGFEDCBA  0bPONMLKJI  0b0000TSRQ

+where A corresponds to the bank for slot 1, B for slot 2, etc up to slot 20.
+The bits marked as zero above is unused.

 For blank slots, the bitflag has no impact (and may be set if the slot used to reference a Pokémon from storage database 2) and should be ignored.